Overview

 - environmental management

-Updated contract clauses for the revised Code will be included in government contracts to reinforce the importance of complying with the revised Code.
+Updated contract clauses for the Code will be included in government contracts to reinforce the importance of complying with the Code.

-New Supplier guidance will also be available to help you meet the standards set by the revised Code.
+New guidance will also be available to help Suppliers meet the standards set by the Code.

-The Code commitment letter will also be removed from use in procurement to reduce administrative burden.
-Your commitment to the revised Code occurs when you bid for work with Government and enter a new contract with the State.
+The Code commitment letter also is now removed from use to reduce administrative burden.
+Instead, the Supplier commits to the Code when they bid for work and, if successful, enter a contract with the State.

-From 1 April 2025, the revised Code will replace the existing Code and apply to all contracts, agreements and purchase orders for supply of:
+The Code will continue to apply to all contracts, agreements, and purchase orders for supply of:

 - goods